bchenghi/peirce-alpha-system/README.md

-Peirce's Existential Graph (Alpha) assistant prover in python and prolog
+Peirce's Existential Graph (Alpha) assistant prover in python and prolo